f0nkey/CSGolang/README.md

 # CSGolang
- Allows users to see enemies through walls in the video game Counter-Strike: Global Offense, and adds other advantages.
+ Allows users to see enemies through walls in the video game Counter-Strike: Global Offense (CSGO), and adds other advantages.

+ Reads and writes to the memory of CS:GO via [WinAPI](https://en.wikipedia.org/wiki/Windows_API), and draws an overlay using https://github.com/faiface/pixel

  > todo: add gif here
 ## Features